Michael McCormack (Australian politician): Deputy Prime Minister (2018–2021)

+Shadow minister

+McCormack was re-elected at the 2022 election with a reduced vote-share of 64.85% on a two-party preferred basis.
+In June 2022, he was appointed by opposition leader Peter Dutton as Shadow Minister for International Development and the Pacific.

 Personal life

-McCormack married Catherine Shaw in 1986, with whom he has three children, Georgina, Alexander and Nicholas.
+McCormack, a Roman Catholic, married Catherine (née Shaw) in Saint Michael's Cathedral, Wagga Wagga in 1986.
+They have three children.

 In 1995, he became the owner of "the biggest collection of bound volumes of The Times anywhere in the world outside London", acquiring 900 volumes from Charles Sturt University when it ran out of storage space.

-McCormack is a Roman Catholic and married his wife in Saint Michael's Cathedral in Wagga Wagga.